greg-raven/Department-21/_posts/2022-09-30-dont-even-try-to-compete-with-these-guys.md

 ---
-title: 'Don’t even try to compete with these guys'
+title: "Don't even try to compete with these guys"
 author: 'Noam Sain'
 layout: post
 ---